Associate of General Studies (AGS)

 - Students must have a minimum cumulative GPA of 2.0

-- All courses must be completed with a C grade or higher
+- All general education courses in the program must be completed with a grade of C or higher

 Students may elect to be an exploratory student at the beginning of their academic career at the College.
 This provides students the opportunity to explore different programs and majors before deciding on a program or degree.
 Students may choose the Exploratory - Associate of Arts Oregon Transfer, which allows room to explore different subjects while completing general education classes.